framely/community/docs/guide/glossary.md

 # Glossary
-OpenCUI is a component based declarative platform and repository for building conversational user interface for cooperative users to access your services.
-It is a low code platform for building personalized service, include chatbot and corresponding backend.
-The chatbot and backend defined on the platform will be first code-generated into Kotlin source code, which can be compiled and executed on top of OpenCUI runtime anywhere.
+OpenCUI is a component based declarative frontend framework for building conversational user interface for your services.
+It comes with a low code platform for building personalized service, include chatbot and corresponding backend.

 ## CUI
 Conversational user interface.